Engineering Sound for Home Recording and Music Production

 If you want to get the best sounding recordings the best place to start is by understanding the principles of sound as they relate to recording.
+This is the theory that is the foundation of knowledge for all Sound and Recording Engineers.
 By the end of this course, you will :

 This course is put together with your understanding in mind.
 There are added experiential stories to help explain concepts.
 Creative illustrations are effectively used to illuminate points so that through a combination of sight, and sound, you can easily grasp the nuances of each lecture.